-In my use of the photographic medium, I am not specifically concerned with capturing a concrete reality.
-Instead, I aim to use photography as a medium that offers the possibility of exploring the relationship between what is visible and non-visible.
-I have been working on the Dare alla Luce series over a period of time; initially I responded to a collection of vintage photographs, retrieved from a variety of sources both personal and anonymous.
-Through hand-manipulated interventions I altered and subsequently re-photographed the images re-making photographs that oscillate between what is present and what is absent.
-I aim to comment on the fragile quality of the photographic object but also on the equal fragility of our lives, our history.
+I am not specifically concerned with capturing a “concrete” reality in my photographs.
+I aim to use photography as a medium that explores the relationship between what is visible and non-visible.
+I have continued to work on the Dare alla Luce series over a period of time; initially responding to a collection of vintage photographs, retrieved from a variety of sources.
+Through hand-manipulated interventions I alter and subsequently re-photograph the images “re-making” photographs that oscillate between what is present and absent.
+I aim to comment on the fragile quality of the photographic object but also on the fragility of our lives, our history.
 All are lost so easily.
-By playing with the tools of photography, I re-use light by allowing it to shine through the holes in the images.
-In a somewhat playful and yet, literal manner I return the subject of the photographs back to the light, while simultaneously bringing them forward.
-The images are permanently altered; they are lost and reborn, hence the title, Dare alla Luce, an Italian term meaning, to bring to the light.
-The photographs have new meaning, despite the mysteries they harbor.
+By employing the tools of photography, I “re-use” light, allowing it to shine through the holes.
+In a playful and yet, literal manner, I return the subjects of the photographs back to the light, while simultaneously bringing them forward.
+I play with the light and use it metaphorically allowing for new readings, sometimes through heavy-handed applications and at other times delicately.
+The images are permanently altered; they are lost and reborn, hence the title, Dare alla Luce, an Italian term meaning, “to bring to the light” in reference to birth.
 The title of each piece is significant; some titles were taken directly from the notations found written on the photographs, yet those without any indication of provenance were titled to reference the nuances of photography as a medium and the manner in which we interact with these images.
-As I continued to work on this series, I became more aware of the weight each photograph carries.
-They display moments of love, excitement, solitude, tranquility and fragments of stories that will remain unknown.
-These photographs are fragments of everything and nothing.